DavidKocman36/IRCPhone/README.md

 Launch with
 `./irc_bot {server} {channel} {user} {password}`

-If after compilation and launch you encounter a message that liblinphone.so.10 is not found then `sudo apt-get install liblinphone10` shall do the trick.

 If core on startup fails to open the Linphone.db database just create the folder mentioned by the error message.
-The database will be stored in this folder then.
+The core's database will be stored in this folder then.

 Structure of a folder should look like this:
 ```